 On the other hand, options like size and location can remain varied.
 A student can tour big schools and small schools, schools in New York and schools in Texas.

-On these tours, notes should be taken for future reference (and possible essay ideas), but most of all, the student should get the “feel” of the school.
+, notes should be taken for future reference (and possible essay ideas), but most of all, the student should get the “feel” of the school.

 For most people, this step will occur during either sophomore or junior year.
 This could be called the “fun” part of college admissions, when there’s a nice balance between “the sky’s the limit” and the anxiety of possible future disappointment.